sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 ###### Step 7: Import updateLikes to ListingPage.js

-We need to import the new thunk we defined in the _ListingPage.duck.js_ file into _ListingPageFullImage.js_ in order to connect to the Redux store through _mapDispatchToProps_:
+We need to import the new thunk we defined in the _ListingPage.duck.js_ file into _ListingPageCarousel.js_ in order to connect to the Redux store through _mapDispatchToProps_:

 ```jsx